 has completed a PhD in Philosophy at the Pontifica Universidade Católica do Rio Grande do Sul (PUCRS) in Porto Alegre, Brazil.
 His thesis topic was ‘The Life Ethic: Moral Biocentrism and the Concept of Bio-Respect’.
 Previously, he gained a Master of Philosophy degree at the Pontifica Universidade Católica with a thesis on contemporary environmental ethics, and a Bachelor’s degree in Philosophy at the Universidade Federal do Rio Grande do Sul (UFRGS) which included a dissertation on the moral status of the non-human.
 Since 2003, he has been a Researcher with the Grupo de Pesquisas Integradas/Dialética at the Universidade do Vale do Rio do Sinos (UNISINOS), São Leopoldo, Brazil.
 In 2006, he obtained a grant from the Brazilian governmental funding agency to become a Visiting Scholar at the University of Cambridge.
 He has presented papers at academic conferences in Lisbon, Cambridge, and Gramado, Brazil.
 His publications include: Ética & Animais: um guia de argumentação filosófica (Ethics and Animals: A Guide to the Philosophical Arguments) (Porto Alegre: Edipucrs, 2006), and ‘Ética e os Não-Humanos’ (Ethics and Non-Human Beings) in Ética: crise e perpectivas (Ethics: crisis and perspectives) (Porto Alegre: Edipucrs, 2004).

-is Principal Lecturer in Sociology in the Faculty of Humanities, and the Social Sciences Research Degrees Co-ordinator at the University of Portsmouth.
+is Reader in Sociology in the Faculty of Humanities, and the Social Sciences Research Degrees Co-ordinator at the University of Portsmouth.
 At Portsmouth, she has introduced a final year, undergraduate module entitled Animals in Society.
-In her role as a research methods specialist, she previously worked as a Research Fellow in the Department of Sociology in the University of Warwick.
-She currently serves on the Board of Directors of Minding Animals International and is a Trustee and Membership Services Director of the British Sociological Association.
+She currently serves on the Board of Directors of Minding Animals International, is a member of the UK Vegan Society’s Research Advisory Committee and is a Trustee and Membership Services Director of the British Sociological Association.
 Dr Peggs’s current research centres on the complex inequalities associated with species-related oppressions.
 Dr Peggs’s most recent book Animals and Sociology was published in 2012 in the Palgrave Macmillan Series on Animal Ethics.
-In this unique book she explores the significant contribution that sociology can make to our understanding of human nonhuman animal relations and the important contribution that study of nonhuman animals can make to sociology.
-Articles related to her current interests have appeared in journals such as Sociology, Sociological Research Online, Society and Animals, and Humanimalia.
-Her forthcoming books include a monograph entitled Experiments, Animal Bodies and Human Values, to be published by Ashgate, and a co-edited four volume set on Observation, to be published in the SAGE Benchmarks in Social Research Series.
+In this unique book she explores the significant contribution that sociology can make to our understanding of human nonhuman animal relations and the important contribution that study of species-related issues can make to sociology.
+Articles related to her current interests have appeared in journals such as Sociology, Sociological Review, Sociological Research Online and Society and Animals.
+Her forthcoming books in the area include a monograph entitled Experiments, Animal Bodies and Human Values, to be published by Ashgate.
+Dr Peggs is also a research methods specialist.
+With her colleagues Professor Barry Smart and Dr Joseph Burridge she has recently co-edited a major four volume set on Observation, which was published in 2013 in the SAGE Benchmarks in Social Research Series.

 is Senior Lecturer and Programme Leader for Film and Video at the University of East London.
 She received her DPhil in English Literature from the University of Oxford (St. Anne’s College), and holds an MA in Critical Theory from the University of Sussex.
 She was a post-doctoral Fellow at the Rothermere American Institute, University of Oxford, and has taught English and American literature at Oxford and Brunel Universities.
 Her book Creaturely Poetics: Animality and Vulnerability in Literature and Film, published by Columbia University Press (2011), comprises two interrelated areas of enquiry: (1) Animal ethics: articulating a basis for an inclusive ethics, distinct from rights-based and utilitarian discourses and rooted in the universal condition of vulnerable bodies – whether human or not.
 (2) Aesthetics: exploring the ‘creaturely’ dimension of culture – especially literature and film – by arguing that the non-human (animality, the vegetative, the inanimate) pervade and transform the otherwise human countenance of civilisation.
 Dr Pick’s research explores the potential for rethinking concepts of ‘humanness’ and our moral obligations towards animals via several thinkers, the most important of whom is the philosopher and mystic Simone Weil.
 Dr Pick has published work on Henry James and Emmanuel Levinas, Simone Weil, post-humanist theory, Nietzsche, Giorgio Agamben, and independent film.
 She is co-editor of Screening Nature: Cinema Beyond the Human, forthcoming from Berghahn in 2012.

-is Associate Professor for Ethics and Christian Social Thought in the Department of Catholic Theology at Karl-Franzens-University in Graz, Austria, where he has taught since 1992.
-He was a lecturer at Ruhr-University Bochum in Germany, a Fulbright Scholar at The Catholic University of America in Washington, D.C., and a Visiting Professor in the Department of Philosophy at the University of Minnesota.
+is Associate Professor for Ethics and Social Thought in the Department of Catholic Theology at Karl-Franzens-University in Graz, Austria, where he has taught since 1992.
+He was a lecturer at Ruhr-University Bochum in Germany (1984-90), a Fulbright Scholar at The Catholic University of America in Washington, D.C.
+(2003), a Visiting Professor in the Department of Philosophy at the University of Minnesota (2007) and in the Department of Religious Studies at Gonzaga University, Spokane, USA (academic year 2011/12).
 His doctoral dissertation dealt with the ethics of civil disobedience (Ziviler Ungehorsam.
 Aschendorff, 1992), his post-doctoral dissertation (Habilitation) examined the relation of therapeutic self-actualization to the common good (Tanz um das goldene Selbst?
 Styria, 2001).
-During the past decade, his research interests have increasingly focussed on the sociology of religion, especially, secularization, desecularization, fundamentalism, and on animal ethics, particularly justice for and generosity towards animals as an integral part of a consistent ethic of life, and animals in world religions (on the latter topic he has contributed a chapter in the book Tierrechte.
-Eine interdisziplinaere Herausforderung, Harald Fischer, 2007).
-He has also voiced his concern for animals in numerous lectures and newspaper articles, on the radio and on TV.
-Since 2008, Professor Remele has been the Vice-President of the Austrian section of the international Catholic peace movement Pax Christi.
+For a considerable time his research interests have also focused on animal ethics.
+He is particularly interested in the contribution of various religions to animal protection (cf. his chapter in the book Tierrechte.
+Eine interdisziplinaere Herausforderung, Harald Fischer, 2007), in particular the ambivalent tradition of the Roman Catholic Church (cf. his chapter in the book Tier – Mensch – Ethik, LIT 2011).
+He taught courses on animal ethics and animal theology both in Austria and the USA and has voiced his concern for animals in numerous lectures and newspaper articles, on the radio and on TV.

 is an Associate Professor of Social Work at Arizona State University and has over 20 years of practice and management experience in a combination of public health and child welfare.
 She has authored/co-authored many publications and presented numerous scholarly papers and workshops to various state and national groups.
 Her primary areas of research are the animal-human bond and child welfare.
 Her course – Animal-Human Connections – won the HSUS 2004 Society and Animals New Course Award, and she has a grant-funded national study of social work practitioner’s knowledge of the animal-human bond, and a grant funded field internship with an animal welfare agency.
 She chairs The Arizona Humane LINK, a coalition of animal welfare and human service agencies in Maricopa County, Arizona, which sponsors an ‘Investigating and Treating Animal Cruelty: Creating A Humane Community’ conference annually.
 She grew up on a farm in Connecticut, where her father and grandfather practised veterinary medicine.
 She does hands-on rescue work, including volunteering at the Best Friends Katrina shelter in Tylertown, and helped found a TNR feral cat program at Arizona State University.
 She currently lives in a trans-species cultural home with 14+ other animals.